rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ## Objectives

-After completing this lab, you will be able to
+After completing this lab, you will be able to:

 - apply cryptographic concepts in securing data and communication

 Estimated time to complete this lab: 120 minutes

 ## Common Cryptography terms and definitions